Qiskit/qiskit-ibm-runtime/CONTRIBUTING.md

 ### Pull request creation

-When submitting a pull request and you feel it is ready for review, please ensure that if your change has an end user facing impact (new feature, deprecation, removal etc) that you have added a reno release note for that change and that the PR is tagged for the changelog.
+When submitting a pull request and you feel it is ready for review, if your change has an end user facing impact (new feature, deprecation, removal etc) please ensure that you add a reno release note and that the PR is tagged for the changelog.

 ### Changelog generation